-Level 3 Materials Technology
+Level 3 Materials and Design Technology

-This course culminates 4 years of prior knowledge to develop students learning as closely as possible replicating real life technology practice.
+This course culminates 4 years of prior knowledge to develop students learning as closely as possible replicating real life technological practice.
 Students will be self-directed, imaginative, ethical, collaborative thinkers, with the skills and experiences to work through complex situations and involve others in their problem-solving and solutions.
 A commitment to independent study and skill development is a must.

 Skills will include the implementation of complex procedures, understandings of material development and developing a prototype within a determined context.

 Students will undertake a combination of Achievement Standards from Generic Technology and the Specialist Categories of Technological Knowledge and Skills.
 Students will typically work on 2 major projects over the course of the year.
 Scholarship can also be attempted in all Technology subjects.

 A.S.
 91627 v3 Design and Visual Communication 3.30 - Initiate design ideas through exploration - 4 credits, external